esadovic/esadovic/README.md

 Emir Sadović, graduted IT engineer with solid background in web development (HTML, CSS, JavaScript), transitioning into a QA engineering role.
 Detail-oriented and results-driven, with a strong foundation in information technology.

-Currently practicing as a QA Tester, seeking a challenging position as a QA Engineer.
+Currently practicing as a QA manual tester, seeking a challenging position as a QA Engineer.

 Proficient in software testing methodologies, defect tracking, passionate about ensuring software quality and driving continuous improvement.